b4ked/python-llm/openai-chat/README.md

 3. **Similarity Search**: pgvector finds the most similar document chunks in the database
 4. **Context Construction**: Relevant documents are formatted into context
 5. **Response Generation**: GPT-4o generates a response using the context and question
-6. **Output**: User receives a context-aware response with document citations
+6. **Output**: User receives a context-aware response with detailed document citations and file references

 ## Architecture